 This fee is based on the number of properties, units in each property, their location, and the included services.

 Not all management companies require a vacancy fee.
 Some companies charge a monthly vacancy fee of $50 that is prorated when a tenant is landed.
 Other companies expect to collect the full monthly property management fee even if there's no rent coming in.

 Pay close attention to what language is used in contracts.
 Look out for "Collected rent" or "Rent collected" as opposed to "Scheduled rent" or "Rent due."
 This will also prevent paying management fees if a tenant stops paying rent.

 This fee is for the time invested in setting up a new account.
-It ranges from 0$-300$ and may be per unit, per property, or possibly based on whether the unit is occupied or not.
+It ranges from 0$-300$ and may be per unit, per property, or possibly based on whether the unit is occupied.

 The leasing fee compensates the manager for the time, effort, and cost of finding a new tenant.
-It’s a typical fee, but some owners prefer it included with the management fee as an incentive for management companies to find long-term tenants.
+It's a typical fee, but some owners prefer it to be included with the management fee to incentivize management companies to find long-term tenants.